School of Nursing

-472 Nursing Care of Infants, Children, and Their Family (5).
-Prerequisites, NURS 253, 261, 360, 361, 362, 364, and 366.
+472 Nursing Care of Infants, Children, and Their Families (5).
+Prerequisite, NURS 364.
 Majors only.
 Nursing care of infants, children, and their families is explored.
 Knowledge from a variety of disciplines is applied through the nursing process to the direct care of infants and children.

 477 Psychiatric Mental Health Concepts for Broad Clinical Application in Nursing (5).
 Prerequisites, NURS 253, 361, and 362.
 Corequisites, NURS 364 and 382.
 Majors only.
 Using theories of psychosocial development, psychopathology, therapeutic communication, and psychotherapy, this course requires students to examine the range and complexities of human emotional suffering and methods of effective intervention.

 479 Maternal/Newborn Nursing (5).
 Prerequisite, NURS 364.
 Majors only.
 The course focuses on application of caring and critical thinking skills in providing evidence-based nursing care to childbearing families.

 487 Practicum in Nursing: Work-Study Experience (3).
 Prerequisites, NURS 254 and 364.
 Certification as Nurse Aide I and II also required as pre- or corequisite.
 Majors only.
 This course provides the student an opportunity to participate in a work-study experience in participating health care agencies.
 Students participate in a reflective experience that integrates classroom and experiential learning.

 488 Practicum in Nursing: Health Services Improvement Work Experience (3).
 Prerequisites, NURS 254 and 364.
 Majors only.
 Certification as a Nurse Aide I and Nurse Aide II are recommended.
 Practice in health care settings is the course focus.
 Students participate in a reflective experience that provides the context to integrate classroom and experiential learning into an evolving professional identity.

 489 Practicum in Nursing: Global Health Experience (3).
 Prerequisites, NURS 254, 364, and two of the following: 470, 472, 477, 479, 591.
 Majors only.
 Certifications as a Nurse Aide I and Nurse Aide II are recommended.
 Practice in global health care settings is the course focus.
 Students participate in a reflective experience that provides the context to integrate classroom and experiential learning into an evolving professional identity.